 Several advantages exist for students that take online courses.
-Students save money on transportation costs, usually have less fees for books and more convenient schedules.
+Students save money on transportation costs, and usually have fewer fees for books and more convenient schedules.
 If a student needs to attend an important meeting at work, they have additional flexibility for completing and submitting work.
 Students typically have deadlines that the work must be completed by.
 Provided the student turns in the work online before the due date, the assignment will be graded and turned in on time.
-With traditional programmes, it can sometimes be difficult to find time to get to classes and turn in work.
-Online courses also make it easier to submit
+With traditional programs, it can sometimes be difficult to find time to get to classes and turn in work.
+Online courses also make it easier to submit homework.

-People have increasingly decided to study online because of the increase savings in time and money.
+People have increasingly decided to study online because of the increased savings in time and money.
 Online courses generally cost a little more than a traditional class, but people save money on commuting to the college.
 For those that wish to manage their time better and have more freedom, online classes fill that need as well.
 When deciding on classes, students can often fit more into their schedule since specific times are generally not required for each course.
 In traditional classroom settings, the student must arrange their classes to prevent schedule conflicts.
 This often results in the student having to choose between two classes offered at the same time.

 Taking a course online doesn’t mean you are completely on your own.
 Students still have access to faculty and often find that they get more personalized attention.
-Faculty can answer questions through email, online message boards and group discussions.
+Faculty can answer questions through email, online message boards, and group discussions.
 Each college or university uses a different online course system.
 However, all systems generally have the ability to make connections with students, get help and provide support to other students.